billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Service Level Energy Efficiency (SLEE):
 : Denotes the total energy consumption attributed to delivering a specific service or application within a network segment.
-: SLEE enables operators to measure and report the per-service energy footprint, providing valuable insights for sustainability reporting, operational benchmarking, and capacity planning.
+: SLEE enables operators to measure and report the per-service energy footprint, providing valuable insights for operational benchmarking, and capacity planning.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}